A vital part of any septic tank is its soakaway or drainage field, without this a

 • Avoid sitting within 2.5 metres of a boundary.

-• Note that areas with a high water table are likely to be unsuitable.
+• Note that areas with a high water

 • Any new soakaway should not compromise existing systems.